• Home

 The second cubby was for the deeper (24-inch) space above the fridge and the cabinet to the left of that.

-I didn’t want 2-feet deep cubbies in which everything looks odd and lonely (like the built-in bookshelves in the living area).
+I didn’t want 2-foot deep cubbies in which everything looks odd and lonely (like the built-in bookshelves in the living area).
 Trust me; they are not great to decorate.
 Sixteen inches felt like a good compromise, and it’s also the width of the MDF panels I used.

 Installing cubbies above kitchen cabinets